Bowen Yang

-Bowen Yang (born November 6, 1990) is an American actor, comedian, podcaster, and writer.
-Yang was hired to join the writing staff of the NBC sketch comedy series Saturday Night Live in September 2018, ahead of its 44th season, and a year later was promoted to on-air cast status for SNL's 45th season.
-In 2021, he became the first SNL featured player to be nominated for a Primetime Emmy Award (in the Outstanding Supporting Actor in a Comedy Series category).
-He was promoted to repertory status before the 47th season.
+Bowen Yang (杨伯文; born November 6, 1990) is an American comedian, actor, podcaster, and writer.
+Yang joined the NBC sketch comedy series Saturday Night Live as a staff writer in 2018, and was cast member for seven seasons from 2019 until his departure in 2025.
+He became the first SNL featured player to be nominated for a Primetime Emmy Award (in the Outstanding Supporting Actor in a Comedy Series category) in 2021, the same year he was promoted to repertory status.

 Yang has appeared in the television series Girls5Eva, Ziwe, and The Other Two, and was recurring on Awkwafina Is Nora from Queens.
 He is also known for his appearances in the LGBTQ romantic comedies Fire Island and Bros, both released in 2022, and in the musical fantasy films Wicked (2024) and Wicked: For Good (2025).
 He co-hosts a comedy pop-culture podcast, Las Culturistas, with Matt Rogers.
 In January 2019, he was named to Forbes magazine's 30 Under 30 Hollywood & Entertainment list.

 Early life and education

 Yang was born in Brisbane, Queensland, Australia, to a family that had emigrated from China in 1986.
-His father, Ruilin, was raised in a rural part of the Inner Mongolia region of mainland China, growing up in a straw and mud hut.
-Yang's mother, from Shenyang, was a highly educated, now retired physician who was an obstetrician-gynecologist in China before working in diagnostics.
+His father, Ruilin Yang, was raised in a rural village of Siziwang Banner, Inner Mongolia, growing up in a straw and mud hut.
+Yang's mother, Meng Su, is a retired physician from Shenyang who was an obstetrician-gynecologist before working in diagnostics.
 The couple moved to Brisbane so Ruilin could earn his doctorate in mining explosives.

 Yang has an older sister.
-The children spoke Mandarin in their home, and attended Chinese Sunday school.
+The children spoke Mandarin in their home, and attended Chinese school on Sundays.
 When Yang was six months old, the family moved to Canada and eventually settled in Brossard, Quebec, where Yang first discovered Saturday Night Live (SNL).
-When he was nine, they moved again, to Aurora, Colorado.
 As a child, he was drawn to late-night comedians and hosts David Letterman and Conan O'Brien.

-Yang's high school calculus teacher, Adrian Holguin, was also his coach for Smoky Hill High School's improvisational comedy group, Spontaneous Combustion.
-Yang graduated from high school in 2008.
-He was named homecoming king and also voted "Most Likely to Be a Cast Member on Saturday Night Live" in his high school's yearbook.
+When he was nine, the family moved to the United States, settling in Aurora, Colorado.
+At Smoky Hill High School, Yang's calculus teacher, Adrian Holguin, was also his coach for the school's improvisational comedy group, Spontaneous Combustion.
+He was named homecoming king and also voted "Most Likely to Be a Cast Member on Saturday Night Live".
+Yang graduated in 2008.